In the beginning, I never set out to pursue this project. This project found me.

 Since my late teenage years I would have bouts of pain, fatigue and days of feeling exhausted.
 There were times when I felt like I was just getting by, but never truly feeling well.

 Growing up I was known as the ‘sensitive one’.
 I was a self-confessed perfectionist with a strong willful spirit to push myself to my limits.
 I longed to achieve and succeed at anything I put my hand at, even at the cost of my health.
+I was a high achiever, stepped into leadership roles whenever I could at both primary school and high school, took on mammoth projects beyond my capacities in University and pushed myself to the extremes, just because I thought that was the right thing to do.
 From as early as I can remember I had a very familiar and unhealthy relationship with a high wired nervous system and symptoms of anxiety were a familiar guest of mine.

 Having always had a just get on with it attitude and a strong ambitious desire to move forward and lean into life, I did just that, I just got on with it.
 Only the people close to me really knew what was going on.
 I was always very conscious of putting on a brave face; internalising my problems and hiding behind my bubbly personality, my constant busy-ness, and my outward achievements.

 But, I think there comes a time in everyone’s journey when the big tests of life seem to come all at once, and you are finally thrown that curve ball you just can’t dodge.
 The one that bowls you clean over, and forces you to sit up and listen, and start taking notice.

 It’s what I call, a crisis point.
 The point in your life where you are forced to stop wrestling with life, and start rebuilding yourself, from the inside out.
 This came after the birth of my second baby.

 This is my personal account of the lead up to the night I realised I was trapped, and how I freed myself to find a better way to live.